Analyzing your prompt, please hold on...

 chart0.ToImage("Output.png");

-In this example, if you do not set Chinese Region for a chart, the following chart elements may be rendered in the default language, such as English.
-After the above operation, we can get an output chart picture with Chinese Region.
+If you do not set the Chinese region for a chart, the following chart elements may be rendered in the default language, such as English.

-| Supported elements | Value in this example | default value in the English environment |
+| Supported elements | Value in this example | Default value in the English environment |

 |---|---|---|